String Diagrams with Factorized Densities: Background: abstract and concrete categorical probability

 Definition~\ref{def:cdcat} represents nondeterministic processes abstractly.
-A copy/delete category is a symmetric monoidal category whose morphisms generate nondeterministic information; this information can then be copied or deleted freely but not modified or replaced. \begin{definition}[Copy/delete category] A copy-delete or \emph{CD-category} is a symmetric monoidal category $(\C, \otimes, I)$ in which every object $X \in Ob(\C)$ has a commutative comonoid structure $\mcopy{X}: \C(X, X \otimes X)$ and $\mdel{X}: \C(X, I)$ which commutes with the monoidal product structure. \end{definition} Definition~\ref{def:markov_cat} refines the abstract setting of CD categories to require that deleting the only result of a nondeterministic process is equivalent to deleting the process itself. \begin{definition}[Markov category] A \emph{Markov category} is a semicartesian CD-category $(\M, \otimes, I)$, so that the comonoidal counit is natural ($\forall f: \M(Z, X), f \fatsemi \mdel{X} = I$) and makes $I \in Ob(\M)$ a terminal object. \end{definition} Corollary 3.2 by Fritz~\cite{Fritz2020} showed $\BorelStoch$ to be a Markov category; the rest of the paper will use a Markov category $\M$ containing $\BorelStoch$ as a subcategory $\BorelStoch \subset \M$.
+A copy/delete category is an SMC whose morphisms generate information which can be copied or deleted freely. \begin{definition}[Copy/delete category] A copy-delete or \emph{CD-category} is an SMC $(\C, \otimes, I)$ in which every object $X \in Ob(\C)$ has a commutative comonoid structure $\mcopy{X}: \C(X, X \otimes X)$ and $\mdel{X}: \C(X, I)$ which commutes with the monoidal product structure. \end{definition} Definition~\ref{def:markov_cat} then refines the abstract setting of CD categories to require that deleting the only result of a nondeterministic process is equivalent to deleting the process itself. \begin{definition}[Markov category] A \emph{Markov category} is a semicartesian CD-category $(\C, \otimes, I)$, so that the comonoidal counit is natural ($\forall f: \C(Z, X), f \fatsemi \mdel{X} = I$) and makes $I \in Ob(\C)$ a terminal object. \end{definition} Example~\ref{ex:meas} gives the canonical Markov category, consisting of measurable spaces and maps. \begin{example}[Measurable spaces and functions form a category~\cite{Tao2011}] Measurable spaces and functions form a Cartesian category $\Meas$ with objects $(X, \Sigma_X) \in Ob(\Meas)$ consisting of sets $X \in Ob(\mathbf{Set})$ and their $\sigma$-algebras\footnote{Collections of ``measurable subsets'' closed under complements, countable unions, and countable intersections} $\Sigma_{X}$ and morphisms $\Meas((Z, \Sigma_Z), (X, \Sigma_X)) = \left\{ f \in X^{Z} \mid \forall \sigma_X \in \Sigma_X, f^{-1}(\sigma_X) \in \Sigma_Z \right\}$ consisting of measurable functions between measurable spaces. \end{example} $\Meas$ acquires its Markov comonoid structure from its Cartesian structure.
+Definition~\ref{def:stoch} below provides the canonical Markov category for measure-theoretic probability. \begin{definition}[Category of measurable spaces and Markov kernels] The category $\Stoch = Kl(\mathbb{P})(\Meas)$ of measurable spaces and Markov kernels is the Kleisli category of the Giry monad~\cite{Giry1982} over $\Meas$, having measurable spaces as objects and Markov kernels (Definition~\ref{def:markov_kernel}) between them as morphisms. \end{definition} Much of this paper will require a \emph{strict} Markov category as in Definition~\ref{def:strict_markov} below. \begin{definition}[Strict Markov category] A \emph{strict} Markov category is one whose underlying SMC (with comonoid structure thrown away) is strict monoidal (its associator and unitors are identity). \end{definition} Theorem 10.17 in Fritz~\cite{Fritz2020} showed that every Markov category is comonoid equivalent to a strict one, licensing us to work with strictified Markov categories $\Meas$ and $\Stoch$ without further concern.